cadfaeldb/cadfaeldb.github.io/docs/index.md

 # Cadfael Reference Documents

-This is an online repository of references to explain, in-depth, why certain checks will trigger.
+An online repository of references to explain, in-depth, why certain checks will trigger.

 ## Types of checks